bcgov/platform-developer-docs/src/docs/training-and-learning/training-external-resources.md

 slug: training-external-resources

-description: Contains links to Openshift 101 resources that come from outside of the BC Government
+description: Contains links to OpenShift 101 resources that come from outside of the BC Government

 keywords: training, links, resources, openshift, onboarding

-page_purpose: To provide materials to aid building an understanding of Openshift and give additional context to other training
+page_purpose: To provide materials to aid building an understanding of OpenShift and give additional context to other training

 audience: developer, technical lead, product owner